 Transmission occurs mainly indoors through contact within two metres for more than 15 minutes cumulative exposure via respiratory droplets or aerosol.
 Factors that increase the risk of infection include presence in an enclosed space with inadequate ventilation, increased exhalation of respiratory fluids if an infectious person is e.g. shouting, singing or exercising.

+Most transmission occurs in household settings.
 Young children are less likely to transmit infection than adolescents or adults.
-However, transmission has been reported in all types of school setting.

 SARS-CoV-2 virus can survive on surfaces for up to a few days, depending on the surface and environmental conditions.